Definition:

 – Implementation of energy efficiency technologies in IT operations

-7. Carbon compensation
+7. Carbon offsetting:

-– Offer of carbon offset options for deliveries
+– Offering carbon offset options for deliveries

 – Investment in reforestation or clean energy projects

-8. Consumer education
+8. Consumer education:

-– Provision of information on sustainable practices
+– Providing information on sustainable practices

-– Incentive for more responsible consumption choices
+– Encouraging more responsible consumption choices

-9. Digitization of processes
+9. Digitization of processes:

 – Implementation of digital signatures and electronic invoices

-10. Responsible management of electronic waste
+10. Responsible management of electronic waste:

-– Establishment of electronic recycling programs
+– Establishment of electronics recycling programs

 Benefits for e-commerce: